hbomb79/go-chanassert/README.md

 Let's breakdown what's going on here:
  - `Expect` defines a new 'layer', which is a concept in chanassert which enables you to define an ordering to your expectations.
  - `AllOf` is a 'combiner', which allows you to combine multiple matchers together.
  - `MatchEqual` is an example of a matcher.
-It takes in a value and will 'accept' a message only if it shallowly equals the value you provide.
+It takes in a value and will 'accept' a message only if it equals the value you provide (only available if your expecter is generic over a `comparable` type).
- Chanassert comes with many different matchers, and creating your own is very simple.
  - `Listen` starts the expecter, which will start a goroutine which consumes messages from the channel until the expecter closes (more on that in 'Lifecycle of the Expecter')
  - `AssertSatisfied` will wait for the expecter to close (or force-close it after the timeout provided), and checks for any errors recorded by the expecter.
 If any are found, the given `testing.T` will be failed.